Single Electrons from Heavy Flavor Decays in p+p Collisions at sqrt(s) = 200 GeV

 The production of hadrons carrying heavy quarks, {\it i.e.} charm or bottom, serves as a crucial proving ground for quantum chromodynamics (QCD), the theory of the strong interaction.
 Because of the large quark masses, charm and bottom production can be treated by perturbative QCD (pQCD) even at small momenta without being significantly affected by additional soft processes~\cite{mangano93}.
 This is in distinct contrast to the production of particles composed solely of light quarks, which can be evaluated perturbatively only for sufficiently large momenta.
 Consequently, pQCD calculations of heavy quark production are expected to be reliable over the full momentum range experimentally accessible at collider energies.

 For bottom production, next-to-leading order (NLO) calculations are in reasonable agreement with data~\cite{cacciari04mangano04}.
 Charm measurements at $\sqrt{s} = 1.96$~TeV exist for high transverse momentum ($p_T$) only~\cite{acosta03}, where the cross section is higher than NLO predictions by $\ge 50$\%.
 However, these discrepancies are within the substantial experimental and theoretical uncertainties~\cite{acosta03}.
-At the Relativistic Heavy Ion Collider (RHIC), charm data have been shown for $p + p$ and $d + Au$ collisions at $\sqrt{s_{NN}} = 200$~GeV~\cite{star_dau,phenix_dau} as well as for $Au + Au$ collisions at 130 and 200~GeV~\cite{phenix_auau130,phenix_auau200}.
+At the Relativistic Heavy Ion Collider (RHIC), charm yields have been measured for $p + p$ and $d + Au$ collisions at $\sqrt{s_{NN}} = 200$~GeV~\cite{star_dau,phenix_dau} as well as for $Au + Au$ collisions at 130 and 200~GeV~\cite{phenix_auau130,phenix_auau200}.
 Further measurements are crucial for a better understanding of heavy flavor production at RHIC.
 In particular, the relevance of higher order processes and other production mechanisms like jet fragmentation is unclear.

-We report on the midrapidity production ($|\eta| \le 0.35$) of inclusive electrons, $(e^+ + e^-)/2$, in $p + p$ collisions at $\sqrt{s} = 200$~GeV measured by the PHENIX experiment~\cite{phenix_nim} at RHIC.
+We report on the central rapidity production ($|\eta| \le 0.35$) of inclusive electrons, $(e^+ + e^-)/2$, in $p + p$ collisions at $\sqrt{s} = 200$~GeV measured by the PHENIX experiment~\cite{phenix_nim} at RHIC.
 Contributions from semileptonic heavy flavor decays are extracted in the electron $p_T$ range $0.4 \le p_T \le 5.0$~GeV/$c$.
 The resulting invariant differential cross section is an important benchmark for pQCD calculations of heavy quark production.
 Furthermore, it provides a crucial baseline for measurements in nuclear collisions at RHIC.
-Since hadronic heavy flavor production is expected to be dominated by initial parton scattering, systematic studies in $p + p$ and $d + Au$ collisions should be sensitive to the nucleon parton distribution functions as well as to nuclear modifications of these such as shadowing~\cite{lin96}.
-In $Au + Au$ collisions, heavy quarks constitute a unique and, with the data presented here, calibrated probe for the created hot and dense medium.
-Possible medium effects on heavy flavor probes include energy loss~\cite{dokshitzer01,armesto05}, azimuthal asymmetry~\cite{lin03greco04}, and quarkonia suppression~\cite{matsui86} or enhancement~\cite{pbm,thews}.
+Since hadronic heavy flavor production is expected to be dominated by initial parton scattering, systematic studies in $p + p$ and $d + Au$ collisions should be sensitive to the nucleon parton distribution functions as well as to their nuclear modifications such as shadowing~\cite{lin96}.
+In $Au + Au$ collisions, heavy quarks constitute a unique and, with the data presented here, calibrated probe for the hot and dense medium created in the collisions.
+Possible medium modification of heavy flavor probes include energy loss~\cite{dokshitzer01,armesto05}, azimuthal asymmetry~\cite{lin03greco04}, and quarkonia suppression~\cite{matsui86} or enhancement~\cite{pbm,thews}.